A little Introduction

 My whole life has been in this pursuit and understanding of our human experience, I have now spent Thousands of Hours in Meditation and Mindfulness training from within monastery’s and meditation Centers across Europe and Asia, many intensive 3 month Vipassana rains Retreats and during my life as a Buddhist monk in Thailand.
 These Thousands of hours training in Meditation and Mindfulness have helped me gain great insight into my own mind and all our human consciousness, this has bought me a truly deep sense of peace and lasting tranquility for the first time in my life.

-I am continuously traveling or wandering the world and I spend and dedicate every ounce of effort into the pursuit of enlightenment, using the Buddha’s teachings of Meditation, Mindfulness, loving kindness & compassion as my guide.
+I am continuously traveling or wandering the world, teaching and helping others see through there problems, spending and dedicate every ounce of effort into the pursuit of deeper and deeper understanding, using Meditation, Mindfulness, loving kindness & Compassion to alI meet as my guide.

-Just like any monk of any religion I live by a code of conduct or moral principles called precepts.
+Just like any monk of any religion I still live by a code of conduct or moral principles called precepts.
 Each precept is simple in its clarity and we can all easily follow some if not most of them to improve our own lives.
 I’ve lived with most of these morals for the whole of my life, even as a child.
 My code of conduct, moral principles I live by:

 No killing